General national economic measures

 -The fourth package, adopted in late October 2020, introduced some novelties such as payment cards for vulnerable citizens and a reduction of VAT on the products and services of artisans and restaurants.
 The central bank has cut its policy rate three times so far in 2020 (from 2.25 to 1.5 per cent).
 It has also allowed banks to change loan terms faster and through more straightforward procedures, and it extended the time to classify a loan as non-performing from 90 to 150 days by the end of September 2020. (source)

-- As North Macedonia is involved in accession negotiations with the Union since March 2020, the country can apply to EU funds open to accession countries like the EU Solidarity Fund (the fund was set up for natural disasters and now includes public health emergencies).
+- As North Macedonia is involved in accession negotiations with the Union since March 2020, the country is able to apply to EU funds open to accession countries like the EU Solidarity Fund (the fund was set up for natural disasters and now includes public health emergencies).

 In addition, the EU has approved assistance for North Macedonia via its neighbourhood programmme (part of its Western Balkans Covid-19 package worth 410m euros).
 On top of funds for healthcare systems, the EU mobilised up to €62 million to support the social and economic recovery of North Macedonia.
 How the money is to be spent needs is co--ordinated with the EU, international and national financial institutions “to support the real economy, including SMEs, and support liquidity, also of the banking sector.”